stryker-mutator/stryker-js/docs/configuration.md

 Command line: `--concurrency 4`<br />
 Config file: `"concurrency": 4`

 Set the concurrency of workers.
-Stryker will always run checkers and test runners in parallel by creating worker processes (note, not `worker_threads`).
 This defaults to `n-1` where `n` is the number of logical CPU cores available on your machine, unless `n <= 4`, in that case it uses `n`.
 This is a sane default for most use cases.

 ### `commandRunner` [`object`]